 Captain America's shield is one of the strongest pieces of tech in the Marvel Universe, but how strong?
 With the release of Captain Marvel next week, we gave Alignex application engineer Mike Dady the task of answering that very question with the help of SOLIDWORKS Simulation.

 The other day I was sitting on the couch watching a Marvel movie, and I realized Alignex had not explored the Marvel Universe with SOLIDWORKS in a while.
 I decided this travesty had to be corrected.

 So I started wracking my brain on the wealth of source material available, looking for inspiration.
-It finally hit me watching Captain America get knocked around in a movie.
+It finally hit me while watching Captain America get knocked around in a movie.
 Just how much abuse is Cap, and his shield, taking?
 Can that even be calculated?
-Well with a tool like SOLIDWORKS Simulation, we can.
+Well with a tool like SOLIDWORKS Simulation, it can.